 - Eosinophilic Granulomatosis with Polyangiitis, formerly Churg-Strauss Syndrome (EGPA) (Johns Hopkins Vasculitis Center)

-- Eosinophilic Lung Disorders (National Jewish Health)
+- Eosinophilic Lung Diseases and Disorders (National Jewish Health)

 - Hypereosinophilic Syndrome (HES) (American Partnership for Eosinophilic Disorders)